Axis-Fi/axis-core/script/ops/test/FixedPriceBatch-BaselineAllocatedAllowlist/README.md

     - You will need to provide the kernel, owner, and reserveToken
 5. Generate the Merkle root
 6. Create the auction
-    - You will need to provide the quote token, base token, BaselineAllocatedAllowlist address and merkle root
+    - You will need to provide the quote token, base token, BaselineAllocatedAllowlist address and Merkle root

 ## To Settle an Auction

-Assumes you are using a Tendlery Virtual Testnet
+Assumes you are using a Tenderly Virtual Testnet

 1. Warp to the timestamp after the auction conclusion